abel-castro/abelcastro.dev/README.md

 This project also provides a REST-API with following endpoints:

 - `GET /api/posts/` - return all posts
+- `GET /sports/standings/` - return the current standings of some of the most important football competitions in Europe

 ## Development
 - Create a .env file from the template env_template_dev with the desired values.